twoqubed/bob/README.md

         <scope>provided</scope>
     </dependency>

-Both dependencies are of `provider` scope, since both are needed at compile time, but neither are needed at runtime.
+Both dependencies are of `provided` scope, since both are needed at compile time, but neither are needed at runtime.

 ## Why Builders?